-The addition of bike routes and trails into the user-friendly mapping program will allow cycle-enthusiasts, as well as casual riders, find the shortest routes, most scenic trails and avoid steep hills.
+The addition of bike routes and trails into the user-friendly mapping program will allow cycle-enthusiasts, as well as casual riders, to find the shortest routes, most scenic trails, and avoid steep hills.
 All the person needs to do is visit the homepage of the search engine giant and click on maps.
-After that they simply need to select directions from a link in the upper left corner, and click on how they want to receive the directions, by either car, public transportation, walking and now biking.
+After that, they simply need to select directions from a link in the upper left corner and click on how they want to receive the directions, by either car, public transportation, walking, and now biking.

 - Dark Green Lines: Showing the routes of trails that do not have any vehicles traveling on them.
 These are viewed as generally the safest routes for a bike rider to travel upon.